There are four basic graduation requirements for Heritage Christian High School:

 - Score a 26 composite ACT.

-All students must meet state standards for graduation, including passing the ISTEP End of Course Assessments (ECA) in both Algebra 1 and English 10.
+All students must meet state standards for graduation, including passing the ISTEP+ in both English and Math or fulfilling Graduation Pathways requirements.
 New students entering Heritage must meet these requirements as well.
 High school level courses taken in middle school will be included on the high school transcript and will be figured into the high school GPA unless the student retakes the course during high school.

 S.A.L.T.
 (Service) Hours Requirement